endurance21/canvas-in-react/README.md

-This project is just  another example how we can use "canvas" , "javascript objects concepts " and  some simple yet powerfull Mathematical operations to visualise  PARTICLES  .( THIS TIME AS A "FIREFLY" ) , i have justified why i have termed it as FIREFLY in LINE NO. 21.
+# This project is just  another example how we can use "canvas" , "javascript objects concepts " and  some simple yet powerfull
+# Mathematical operations to visualise  PARTICLES  .( THIS TIME AS A "FIREFLY" )

 THIS IS JUST ADVANCED VERSION OF MY LAST EXPERIMENTS ON  ANIMATIONS USING "HMTL CANVAS API ".
 SO , WHAT DOES IT HAVE  MORE THAN FORMER ONE ?